oxdc/jsonify_html/README.md

 * `select_one` extracts `div.post-list` from our webpage, you may use either CSS or XPATH selectors.

-* `recursive` tells the parser *automatically* identifies and parses every DOM inside `div.post-list` (which is extracted by the preceding command. ).
+* `recursive` tells the parser to *automatically* identify and process every DOM inside `div.post-list` (which is extracted by the preceding command. ).

 It works like magic!
 Right?
 All we need to do next, is to write some **sub-templates** to instruct the parser.